 Also, if any ordering issues are encountered during the process of a merge of multiple stands, there will only be one message logged for the merge, not one for each individual stand involved in that merge.

 - Repairs will take place for any stand that has been found to have a lexicon or string index that has an out-of-order and out-of-date (e.g. utilising a collation described by an earlier version of ICU) collation, unless that stand is mounted as read only.

 - Any repair will generate Notice messages when maintenance takes place.

 - Whenever a lexicon or string Range index is opened, this check/repair will take place for any string range index; lexicon call (e.g. cts:values); range query (e.g. cts:element-range-query) and during merges merges.

 - The check looking for ICU version mismatches plus items that are out-of-order, so any lexicon / string range index with older ordering (and which requires no further changes), no further action will be taken for that stand.

 Known side effects

-If size of the String range index or Lexicon is very large, repairing can cause some performance overhead and may impact search performance during the repair process.
+If the string range index or lexicon is very large, repairing can cause some performance overhead and may impact search performance during the repair process.